VitalPointAI/Registry/README.md

 A [smart contract] written in [AssemblyScript] running on NEAR that:

--Associates a NEAR Account name with a decentralized identifier (DID) -Stores custom definitions/aliases for use on Ceramic Network
+* Associates a NEAR Account name with a decentralized identifier (DID)
+* Stores custom definitions/aliases for use on Ceramic Network

 Registry is a component of [Catalyst].